IBM/openshift-on-ibm-cloud-workshops/1-understanding-openshift/Part4.md

 ## Part 4: Deploy an application on OpenShift on the IBM Cloud

-The setup of the OpenShift cluster must be complete to finish this workshop.
+The setup of the OpenShift cluster must be completed to finish this workshop.
 It is completely set up when the worker node(s) show a status of "Normal" in the "Worker Nodes" section __AND__

 ![OS Create 1g](images/os_worker_rdy.png)

-there is a "Ingress subdomain" in the "Overview" of the cluster:
+if there is a "Ingress subdomain" displayed in the "Overview" of the cluster:

 ![OS Create 1g](images/os_worker_rdy3.png)